w3tecch/typeorm-seeding/README.md

 yarn add [-D] @jorgebodega/typeorm-seeding
 ```

-### Configuration
+## Configuration

-To configure the path to your seeders change the TypeORM config file or use environment variables like TypeORM.
+To configure the path to your seeders extends the TypeORM config file or use environment variables like TypeORM.
 If both are used the environment variables will be prioritized.

 **ormconfig.js**